Table of Contents Search for printer HOME

 <=Carbon dates

-Even swifter changes could show up in the varves in the clay derived from the layers in the mud of lake beds laid down each year by the spring runoff.
-But there were countless ways that the spring floods and even the vegetation recorded in the layers could have changed in ways that had nothing to do with climate — a shift of stream drainages, a forest fire, the arrival of a tribe of farmers who cleared the land.
+Even swifter changes could show up in the varves in the clay of lake beds laid down each year by the spring runoff.
+But there were countless ways that the spring floods and even the vegetation recorded in the layers could have changed in ways that had nothing to do with climate — a shift of stream drainages, a forest fire, the arrival of farmers who cleared the land.
 Abrupt changes in varves, peat beds, and other geological records were easily attributed to such circumstances.
 Scientists could win a reputation by unraveling causes of kinks in the data, but for climatology it all looked like nothing but local "noise."(8)

 Thus it was easy to dismiss the large climate swings that an Arizona astronomer, Andrew Ellicott Douglass, reported from his studies of tree rings recovered from ancient buildings and Sequoias.
+He claimed the rings reflected changes in the Sun with global impact. .
 Other scientists supposed these were at most regional occurrences.
 Even regional climate changes scarcely seemed to affect the trees that most scientists looked at (the American Southwest was exceptional in its radically varying climate and precariously surviving trees).
-It didn't help that Douglass tried to correlate his weather patterns with sunspots, an approach most meteorologists thought hopelessly speculative.
+It didn't help that Douglass's attempt to correlate his weather patterns with sunspot cycles was an approach most meteorologists had abandoned as hopelessly speculative.

 <=Solar variation

 In any case it appeared that the rate of advance and retreat of the great ice sheets, at its fastest, had been no faster than present-day mountain glaciers were seen to move.(10) That was compatible with "the uniformitarian principle."
 This geological tenet held that the fundamental forces that molded ice, rock, sea, and air did not vary over time.
-Some further insisted that nothing could change otherwise than the way things are seen to change in the present.
+Some further insisted that there had never been a process of change different from what could be observed, in one place or another, in the present day.
 Geologists cherished the uniformitarian principle as the very foundation of their science, for how could you study anything scientifically unless the rules stayed the same?
 The idea had become central to their training and theories during a century of disputes.
 Scientists had painfully given up traditions that explained certain geological features by Noah's Flood or other one-time supernatural interventions.
 Although many of the theories of catastrophic geological change were argued on fully scientific grounds, by the end of the nineteenth century scientists had come to lump all such theories with religious dogmatism.
 The passionate debates between "uniformitarian" and "catastrophist" viewpoints had only partly brought science into conflict with religion, however.
 Many pious scientists and rational preachers could agree that everything happened by gradual natural processes in a world governed by a reliable God-given order.(11)

 =>Public opinion

-Historically, temperatures apparently had not risen or fallen radically in less than millennia, so the uniformitarian principle declared that such changes could not have happened in the past.
+In the historical record, temperatures apparently had not risen or fallen radically in less than millennia, so the uniformitarian principle declared that there must never have been faster changes.
 The principle thus went hand-in-glove with a prevailing "gradualist" approach to all things geological.
 Alongside physical arguments that the great masses of ice, rock and water could not change quickly, paleontologists subscribed to a neo-Darwinian model of the evolution of species which argued that here too change must be continuous and gradual.
-All that seemed to apply to climate.
 Textbooks pointed out, for example, that there were plausible reasons to believe that tropical rainforests had scarcely changed over millions of years, so the climates that sustained the orchids and parrots must have been equally stable.
 There was no reason to worry about the fact that old carbon-14 dates were accurate only within about a thousand years plus or minus, so that a faster change could hardly have been detected.
 As for unmistakable fluctuations like the Younger Dryas, presumably those were restricted to the vicinity of the North Atlantic or an even narrower area (few studies had been done anywhere else).

 <=>Climatologists